 Templates bring up a lot of problems.
 A little food for thought:

-The perfect personal statement is the one which perfectly and truly states you.
+The perfect personal statement is the one that perfectly and truly states you.
 If you bring your personality, your voice, and your story with honesty and authenticity, you'll have the start of a winning essay.
-Again, we can't say this enough, but the perfect personal statement is just that: personal.